DataDog/datadog-api-client-java/README.md

 # datadog-api-client-java

-This repository contains a Java API client for [Datadog API](https://docs.datadoghq.com/api/).
+This repository contains a Java API client for the [Datadog API](https://docs.datadoghq.com/api/).
 The code is generated using [openapi-generator](https://github.com/OpenAPITools/openapi-generator) and [apigentools](https://github.com/DataDog/apigentools).